LAVAKUMAR-P/video-coverter/README.md

 4:cd .. ->npm run dev
 )
 ----------------------------------------------------------------------------
-NOW YOU CAN CONVERT YOUR FILES MP4 TO HSL
+NOW YOU CAN CONVERT YOUR FILES MP4 TO HSL YOU CAN FIND IT inside ffmpeg -> HSL

 (IN WORKING_IMAGES FOLDER YOU CAN SEE HOW IT IS WORKING)
 -----------------------------------------------------------------------------